By Aulia R. Sungkar

 With over four decades of haute couture fashion under his belt, Harry has designed dresses and gowns for aristocratic families around the world.
 Among the collections displayed at his museum include those Harry created for HRH Princess Lilian of Belgium, HRH Princess Galitzine of Italy, and HRH Princess Diana.

-Pointing at a gown, Harry says in excited gesture,” “Take a look at this black and white motif made from Swarovski crystal.
+Pointing at a gown, Harry says in an excited gesture,” “Take a look at this black and white motif made from Swarovski crystal.
 I specially made this for the Princess of Wales.
 You see the matching hat; it’s one of the late Princess Diana’s favourites.”

 Precious gems, such as sapphire, ruby, emerald, as well as Crown and Tiaras, are also displayed at the museum.
 Other treasures exhibited include a perfume fountain used by Louis XV, the diamond and gold thread dresses wore by HM Queen Sirikit of Thailand, the diamond and gold thread dress wore by HM Queen Rania of Royal Jordan for her coronation, and a number of elegant costumes for esteemed operas.